New locations to charge your electric car are popping up all the time

 Home Charging

-Although the charging point network for electric cars is expanding very quickly, EV drivers usually find the bulk of charging is done at home.
+Although the charging point network for electric cars is expanding very quickly, EV drivers usually find the bulk of charging is done at home, assuming you have off-street parking and can get a dedicated charging point installed.

 A typical scenario:

+Nearly all home chargers are now rated at 7.4 kW.
 If you are not sure what kW stands for, please read our helpful Energy Terminology page.
+7.4 kW is about three times faster than charging on a standard 3-pin socket.

 If you are lucky enough to have a charging point where you work – and the boss hasn’t nabbed the space – the most likely ratings will be: